-- At least 3 x Trustees including suitably qualified Trustee appointed as Chair. - The chair of trustees should not be chair of the audit and risk committee. - The CEO and CFO attend to provide information and participate in discussions.
+- At least 3 x Trustees including suitably qualified Trustee appointed as Chair. - The Chair of Trustees should not be chair of the Finance, Audit and Risk committee. - The CEO and CFO attend to provide information and participate in discussions. - The Director of Education and Trust HR Manager to attend the committee to provide information and participate in discussions.

-VOTING RIGHTS
+4. VOTING RIGHTS

 All Trustees will have equal voting rights.
-In the event of an equal division of votes, the Chairshall have a second or casting vote.
+In the event of an equal division of votes, the Chair shall have a second or casting vote.

-APPOINTMENT OF CHAIR AND VICE-CHAIR
+5. APPOINTMENT OF CHAIR AND VICE-CHAIR

 The Chair of the Committee shall be appointed by trustees each school year.
-The Committeeshall, at their first meeting in the year, elect a Vice-Chair from among their number.
+The Committee shall, at their first meeting in the year, elect a Vice-Chair from among their number.